"Where there's History, Invention, Chance, Curiosity and Purpose... and there's a compelling Math Connection."

 The details that follow describe some trips and include links to the Program Guides.

-M athHappens offers a field trip grant that is more than just financial assistance.
-We can help develop the topic, content and logistics of your field trip to ensure that students have rich mathematical content to accompany their field experience.
+M athHappens has created field trips!
+We develop the topic, content and logistics to ensure that students have rich mathematical content to accompany their field experience.
 We have three trips to describe in detail.
 One to the Texas State History Museum for high school students can be adapted for middle school math students, another to Ransom Center Archive for high school students, and one to the Austin Nature and Science Center customizable for elementary, middle or high school students.

 Texas State History Museum La Belle Exhibit

 The Texas State History Museum is located in Austin and is the permanent home of La Belle a sailing vessel which was part of La Salle's last excursion in 1685.
 La Belle was recovered in Matagora Bay in 1995 and brought to Austin for permanent exhibit at the Museum.
 The story of her voyage, its connection to the Age of Exploration, and to Texas History is told through the exhibit of the ship remains and a dramatic film.
 As a math field trip destination, the exhibit offers an ideal way to highlight the contributions of mathematicians to this excursion and to exploration through a study of the tools of navigation.
 The Museum hosted a field trip for 75 gifted 7th graders and we provided an hour of activities so students could learn about the Mercator Map, the Quadrant, the Nocturnal, and the Parallel ruler.
 They actually assembled mini parallel rulers to take home with them as a "making" portion of the program.
 This field trip has been in our portfolio since 2017.
 After multiple experiences with middle and high school students we feel confident that it provides an experience and understanding of math that supplements their school work.
 The Thank You notes we've received confirm this observation.

 Ransom Center Field Trip